What are the 7 sectors of engineering?

 3. Mechanical Engineering

 A more traditional area of engineering, mechanical engineering involves the production and maintenance of machines.
 This could involve motor vehicles, factory-based machinery or mechanical systems located in buildings such as air conditioning, heating, and ventilation systems.
-Mathematical theory plays an important part in mechanical engineering where a good knowledge of various formula and physics-based calculations are required.
+Mathematical theory plays an important part in mechanical engineering where a good knowledge of various formulas and physics-based calculations is required.
 Mechanical engineers will often undertake a high percentage of maintenance roles as machines must be kept in excellent working order.

 4. Structural Engineering